BA in Middle East & North Africa Studies

 The interdisciplinary major in Middle East & North Africa (MENA) Studies provides a coherent grounding in the history, cultures, artistic production, and one or more of the languages of the MENA region.
 (MENA is defined for this purpose as comprising the Arabic-, Hebrew-, Persian-, and Turkish-speaking areas of the world.)
 MENA Studies capitalizes on BU’s unusually strong offerings in four Middle Eastern languages (Arabic, Hebrew, Persian, and Turkish) and many aspects of Middle Eastern and North African culture and politics.
 It is designed to be flexible, easily tailored to each student’s particular interests and learning goals, whether those focus on a certain country in the region or a particular transnational issue.
 MENA Studies works well on its own, in combination with a minor, or as a double major with International Relations or a disciplinary major.

 Graduating MENA Studies majors are well prepared for graduate study and for careers in government, local and international nongovernmental organizations, and the private sector.
-Majors study one or more MENA languages for a total of at least six semesters; they also develop competence in both humanities and social sciences, which helps them integrate these disciplinary approaches and understand the utility and limits of each.
+Majors study one or more MENA languages for a total of at least six terms; they also develop competence in both humanities and social sciences, which helps them integrate these disciplinary approaches and understand the utility and limits of each.
 Discussions with MENA faculty and fellow students help majors understand the disciplinary and other biases most prevalent in the region and how they are often replicated among scholars who study it.
 Majors thus have a continuous opportunity to explore, deepen, and perhaps revise their preexisting beliefs and ideas about this contested region.

 Study Abroad